 Every furnace that meets the industry quality and durability standards can hit the average maximum life of 30 years.

-Your input in keeping the furnace in shape and working efficiently will be the determinant of whether your heating system will succumb to damages at the age of 15 or it will be strong and healthy even at 30 years.
+Your input in keeping the furnace in shape and efficiently working will be the determinant of whether your heating system will succumb to damages at the age of 15 or it will be strong and healthy even at 30 years.
 Several things are known to cause the premature failure of modern heating systems.

 Infrequent maintenance and tune-ups